marvalgames/Soulmates/Assets/FImpossible Creations/Plugins - Level Design/PGG/Procedural Generation Grid - Readme.txt

 - Package is providing additional packages for randomly placing smaller objects in physical space using Unity’s collision system (Object’s Stamper and Pipe Generator)

 __________________________________________________________________________________________

+Beta Version 1.6.6.2.7:
+- Added Sync Instances Count Planner Operation

+Beta Version 1.6.6.2.6:
+- Grid Painter now will remove cells with the first mouse button when holding control in the same time (for mac users)

+Beta Version 1.6.6.2.5:
+- Now adding cell instructions to the cell is allowing to add multiple instructions with the same definition but different directions/positions/helper strings

+Beta Version 1.6.6.2.4:
+- Add Internal Field Planner value now has option to be Saved for later use after generating level

 Beta Version 1.6.6.2.3:
 - Added 'ApplyPrefabScale' property in 'Check If Collides' node